ericyoc/iot_device_firmware_analysis_poc/README.md

 - Detects the presence of cryptographic algorithms (AES, DES, RSA, SHA-1, SHA-256, MD5) and provides descriptions of their usage
 - Identifies potential passwords based on length, entropy, and specific patterns

-## Importance of Firmware Analysis
+## Importance of IoT Device Firmware Analysis

 Firmware analysis plays a crucial role in reverse engineering and vulnerability assessment of embedded systems.
 By examining the firmware, security researchers and developers can: